 Scott Andrew Bartley took over as editor of the prestigious journal with Volume 49 (2000).
 Bartley resumed the standard journal size of 6" by 9" format.
 Bartley has continued the fine work of Williams which maintains the highest quality of genealogical scholarship.
 New features include "Seen Elsewhere" that notes Mayflower noteworthy articles in other journals and an extensive book review section that highlights works covering New England - Maritimes - New York resources, colonial subjects, and indexes-guides-abstracts of statewide records.
 Also, many corrections and additions to the Mayflower Families series, the "Silver Books," are found here.
 He edited the journal through Volume 59 (2010).

-Caleb H. Johnson is the current editor starting with Volume 60 (2011).
-He has long been active in historical and genealogical research that focuses on Plymouth Colony.
-With that expertise, the journal will focus on these areas on new research, corrections to the Mayflower Families series, and "Seen Elsewhere."
-He has created a team of contributing editors (Jeremy Dupertius Bangs and Simon Neal) and assistant editors (James W. Baker, Scott Andrew Bartley, and Alicia Crane Williams) to help create the best journal possible.
+Caleb H. Johnson was editor from Volume 60 (2011) to 2014.
+He was long active in historical and genealogical research that focused on Plymouth Colony.
+With that expertise, the journal will focused on these areas on new research, corrections to the Mayflower Families series, and "Seen Elsewhere."
+He created a team of contributing editors (Jeremy Dupertius Bangs and Simon Neal) and assistant editors (James W. Baker, Scott Andrew Bartley, and Alicia Crane Williams) to help create the best journal possible.

 Comments by other editors ...

 "The Mayflower Descendant is essential for New England research.
 Its subject matter is far

 broader than the title might suggest ...
 It's a 'must-read' when tackling a genealogical problem